 Facilitating patient engagement with the care team is also a crucial element of safe drug administration.
 Patient safety checklists and personal medication lists are helpful for educating patients and family members on the purpose of a drug, its directions for use, side effects, and risks.
 Pharmacist follow-up calls have also proven to be effective in preventing medication errors, especially when it comes to hand written prescriptions that can be illegible or contain abbreviations.
 (2) Many medications also have similar names or multiple uses, which increases the risk of error.
 A simple call to the prescriber to confirm a drug or dosage before it is administered can prevent negative outcomes to patient safety.
 (6)

 Having clear communication among members of a care team is critically important in establishing an organizational culture of safety.
 Often, medication errors go unreported.
 (5) This can be due to lack of training on how to report an incident or event, or even because the care provider is not aware that a medication error occurred.
 Even if the medication error is known, many also fear losing their job or undergoing legal consequences if they report an adverse incident or event.
 (5) In order to improve patient safety, healthcare systems must promote a just culture.
 The goal should be to encourage open communication about patient safety concerns so that the organization can improve, rather than place blame on individuals who report occurrences.

 3. Implement a Software Solution

 With the high cost and negative patient outcomes associated with medication errors, the importance of prevention is clear.
-With Performance Health Partner’s Solutions, healthcare organizations can access the data they need to mend fragmented care delivery systems, while improving overall patient safety.
+With Performance Health Partner’s Incident Reporting System, healthcare organizations can access the data they need to mend fragmented care delivery systems, while improving overall patient safety.
 To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.